Eric Pickles: Secretary of State for Communities and Local Government

 In his role as Secretary of State for Communities and Local Government, on 30 July 2010, Pickles announced plans to hand powers where ministers can cap what they deem to be unreasonable increases in council taxes to local people.
 A consultation began in August 2010 and the powers, which will require legislation, should be in force by March 2012.
 Pickles said he was determined to reverse the presumption that Whitehall knows best by making local councils directly accountable to the local taxpayer.
 He said: "If councils want to increase council tax further, they will have to prove the case to the electorate.
-Let the people decide".
-Residents would be asked to choose between accepting the rise or rejecting it and instead accepting a below inflation rise, but with reduced council services.
+Let the people decide."
+Residents would be asked to choose between accepting the rise or rejecting it and instead accepting a rise below inflation with reduced council services.
 The average council tax on a Band D property increased from £688 a year in 1997/98 to £1,439 for 2010.

-In August 2010 Pickles unexpectedly announced the closure of the Audit Commission for England and Wales.
+In August 2010, Pickles unexpectedly announced the closure of the Audit Commission for England and Wales.
 The commission had overseen the appointment of independent external auditors for local authorities, and supported audit work to ensure value for money and the certification of Councils' financial accounts.
 Closure took until March 2015.
 Commentators questioned whether Whitehall would struggle to check whether council services and finances were about to fall over, particularly when money was channelled through public / private companies.
 In the aftermath of a series of major financial crises at local authorities such as Woking Borough Council and Thurrock, identified from 2021, senior figures in local government finance identified the critical need to reinstate functions formerly discharged by the Audit Commission and for a strong system leader to oversee councils and local audit.

-Pickles is a figure who does not shun controversy.
-In The Observer, Will Hutton appraised his role with regard to local government as follows: "Local government minister Eric Pickles has colluded cheerfully with George Osborne to knock local government back to being no more than rat catchers and managers of street lighting.
+Pickles did not shun controversy as a Cabinet secretary.
+In The Observer, Will Hutton appraised his role with regard to local government as follows: "Local government minister Eric Pickles has colluded cheerfully with [Chancellor of the Exchequer] George Osborne to knock local government back to being no more than rat catchers and managers of street lighting.
 Indeed, they scarcely give them the funds to carry out these activities".

 In December 2014, asked in Parliament if people who left their wheelie bins in the street after a collection should be punished, he said they should be flogged -though he also said flogging was too good for them and that leaving the bin in the middle of the road was poor behaviour.

 The Rotherham child sexual exploitation scandal was unearthed during Pickles' tenure, and in February 2015 he announced a strategy to implement commissioners at Rotherham Council in the wake of the Casey Report, which had been commissioned in 2014 to investigate child sex abuse in Rotherham.
 Seven councillors resigned as a result of the damning report, which revealed that the local authority was "wholly dysfunctional" and that the failure to protect 1,400 girls from sexual abuse was a result of "complacency, institutionalised political correctness" and "blatant failures of political and officer leadership".